Clarence Lightner: Early life

 Clarence Everett Lightner was born on August 15, 1921, in Raleigh, North Carolina, to Mammie Blackmon and Calvin E. Lightner.
 He was the youngest of four children.
 Calvin Lightner founded the Lightner Funeral Home in 1911 and made an unsuccessful bid for a seat on the Raleigh City Council in 1919.
 Though the city was racially segregated at the time, Clarence—who was black—was raised at the edge of a white neighborhood and frequently played sports with white children in his youth.
 He attended public schools in Raleigh, and spent much of his free time in high school assisting his father in the funeral home.
 In his younger years he also worked at Chavis Park, a recreational area in Raleigh for black people.

 In 1938 Lightner enrolled in North Carolina Central College.
 While there, Lightner played on the football team as a quarterback and joined the Omega Psi Phi fraternity.
 He graduated in 1941.
 In 1942 he enlisted in the United States Army, serving for a total of four years, including a tour of duty during World War II.
 He subsequently enrolled in the Echols College of Mortuary Science in Philadelphia, Pennsylvania.
 Lightner aspired to become a physician and did not intend on assuming control over his father's business.
 However, in 1959, following his brother's death, his father gave him charge of the funeral home.
 Lightner later served as president of the National Funeral Directors and Morticians Association and chaired the National Life Membership Foundation of Omega Psi Phi Fraternity.
-He was a member of the National Business League and worked as an official for the Central Intercollegiate Athletic Association.
+He was a member of the National Negro Business League and worked as an official for the Central Intercollegiate Athletic Association.

 Lightner met Marguerite Massey while studying at North Carolina Central College.
 They married in 1946, and had two sons and two daughters: Bruce, Lawrence, Debra and Claire.
 Lightner was a parishioner at Davie Street Presbyterian Church, and served on its Men's Council.